 Manager’s Office

-All city operations are managed through the City Manager’s Office; The City Manager’s Office, considered a city department for administrative & budget purposes, includes the City Manager, an Assistant City Manager, City Clerk, Deputy Clerk, Strategic and Community Initiatives Manager and Public Information Officer.
+All city operations are managed through the City Manager’s Office; The City Manager’s Office, considered a city department for administrative & budget purposes, includes the City Manager, Deputy City Manager, Assistant City Manager, City Clerk, Deputy City Clerk, Public Communications Officer and Strategic and Community Initiatives Manager.

 City Manager